Seduction (1973 film)

-La seduzione, internationally released as Seduction, is a 1973 Italian erotic film, directed by Fernando Di Leo and based on the novel Graziella by Ercole Patti.
+Seduction (La seduzione) is a 1973 Italian erotic film.
+It was directed by Fernando Di Leo and based on the novel La seduzione by Ercole Patti.

 Plot

 After many years working as a journalist in France, Giuseppe returns to the empty family home in his native Acireale and looks up his old flame Caterina, now a widow and mother of the teenage Graziella.
 A staid middle-aged romance is rekindled and he begins spending nights in her home.
 Graziella, though she has a local boyfriend, finds her mother's mature and sophisticated lover far more alluring and starts trying to entice him.

 Giuseppe succumbs to Graziella's charms bit by bit, and the affair has only just been consummated when Caterina finds out.
 Stormy arguments among the three end with a fragile truce, in which Giuseppe will not abandon Caterina.
 Unhappy that she has not won, Graziella gets her friend Rosina to tempt Giuseppe into a beach cabin and then rushes to tell her mother about this new infidelity.
 Dressing herself immaculately, Caterina waits outside Giuseppe's house until he emerges, when she shoots him dead.